chbch/chbch.github.io/childrens.md

 Our Preschool and Children's programs host a number of family-friendly events throughout the year including an Easter Egg Hunt, Vacation Bible School, and our Fall Harvest Fest.
 Calvary Hills Baptist Church also offers a number of organizations for children to participate.

-## Sunday School for Preschoolers
+## Sunday School for Children

-On Sunday mornings, the Preschool program is open for children birth through kindergarten.
+On Sunday mornings, the Preschool program is open for children, birth through kindergarten.
 The children hear an age-appropriate Bible lesson, hear music, do a craft, and enjoy free play.
 We use the Bible Teaching for Kids curriculum.

 The Preschool Ministry is also responsible for providing childcare during other activities at the church.